-We are also contemplating, subject to FDA feedback, to conduct a Phase 2 expansion study in anticipation of a Phase 3 randomized, active-controlled, open-label study of PEDD administered SD-101 in combination with intravenous CPI therapy, potentially with the addition of Y-90.
-Based on data from all Phase 1b cohorts, including a cohort in which patients will receive SD-101 + Y-90, we will select the regimen for further study in later phases.
-The total number of patients required will be determined based on Phase 1b data and regulatory interactions, when appropriate.
+We are also contemplating, subject to FDA feedback, to conduct a Phase 2 expansion single-arm study in in anticipation of a Phase 3 randomized, active-controlled, open-label study of PEDD administered SD-101 in combination with intravenous CPI therapy.

+The total number of Phase 2 patients would be approximately 50 patients, and the Phase 3 registrational study would be an appropriately sized, two-arm randomized controlled trial.
 We anticipate opening sites in Asia for the Phase 3 study.
-We are also considering a separate study for advanced second line and beyond HCC with SD-101 in combination with Y-90 radioembolization based on previous combination data, both delivered via PEDD.
-HCC study prioritization will be based on data emerging in the fourth quarter of 2023.
+We are also considering a separate study for advanced second line and beyond HCC with SD-101 in combination with Y90 radioembolization based on previous combination data, both delivered via PEDD.
+HCC study prioritization will be based on data emerging in the second half of 2023.